Graduate Student Services

 Graduate Student Organizations

 Columbia University graduate students can participate in and enjoy hundreds of diverse, University-affiliated social, religious, cultural, academic, athletic, political, literary, professional, public service, and other organizations.
-At SEAS, graduate students are encouraged to become active members of the Engineering Graduate Student Council (EGSC).
-The EGSC is a recognized group that consists of representatives from each of the nine academic departments at SEAS.
+At Columbia Engineering, graduate students are encouraged to become active members of the Engineering Graduate Student Council (EGSC).
+The EGSC is a recognized group that consists of representatives from each of the nine academic departments at Columbia Engineering.
 The objectives of the EGSC are to foster interaction among graduate engineering students, to serve as a voice for graduate engineering students, and to sponsor social and educational events of interest to the graduate engineering community.

 Graduate Judicial Affairs